Skip to main content

 Over time, cells can become less responsive to insulin’s signal, a condition known as insulin resistance.
 This forces the pancreas to produce even more insulin to get the job done, leading to a state of hyperinsulinemia (chronically high insulin levels).

-Furthermore, the inflammatory environment created by and visceral adiposity sends signals that further increase the expression of aromatase.
+Furthermore, the inflammatory environment created by insulin resistance and visceral adiposity sends signals that further increase the expression of aromatase.
 It creates a self-perpetuating cycle ∞ high insulin promotes visceral fat, which increases aromatase activity, leading to higher estradiol.
 This elevated estradiol can, in turn, further promote fat deposition, making the cycle difficult to break without targeted intervention.

 Chronically elevated insulin levels promote the storage of visceral fat, which is a potent source of the aromatase enzyme that converts testosterone to estradiol.